Oregon Museum Tavern shooting: Legal and aftermath

 At trial, beginning on October 6, 1981, he pleaded innocent to the murder charges, citing mental disease or defect as a defense; however, he admitted to being the gunman.

 Moore stated the reason for the shooting that he was trying to apprehend members of a 'syndicate' of millionaires, Jews and criminals who had been trying to poison him.

 Moore was subsequently found guilty of four counts of aggravated murder and sentenced to four life terms in prison.
+As of December 2024, Moore remains incarcerated in the Oregon State Penitentiary, in Salem, Oregon, according to the Oregon Department of Corrections.

 Memorial

 The names of the deceased victims are included in a joint memorial wall at Oregon City's Mountain View Cemetery that memorializes some 390 people that were murdered.
 The memorial was dedicated by The Greater Portland Area chapter of Parents of Murdered Children.